-The pain in the knees breaks the work, playing, and sleep.
-Knee gel injections provide a non-surgical avenue for decreasing the pain and enhancing movement.
+The pain in the knees breaks the work, play, and sleep.
+Knee gel injections provide a non-surgical avenue for decreasing pain and enhancing movement.
 This guide expounds on the mechanism of these shots, expectations, side effects and the decision on whether they are worth it.

 What are knee gel injections?